 |

-Strangely enough, we ask for material theories in support of
+Strangely enough, we ask for material theories in

-material thought must become spirtualized before the spiritual fact is
+the material thought must become spirtualized before the spiritual fact is

 attained.
 Socalled material existence affords no evidence theories of spiritual